AldoRayne/Template/Readme.txt

 #
-For compile the project use 'compass watch' command in 'amber-template' directory.
+For compile the project use 'compass watch' command in 'template' directory.